53 Goodbye Twydall Juniors

 The last week

 Our class, and probably all the other fourth year classes, were taken out a dozen at a time in the school’s newly acquired mini bus; so us fourth years could have a ride before we left, I presume.
-They needn’t have bothered, as on a drizzly afternoon at Farthing Corner there was nothing for us to do but get out, watch the drizzle for a few minutes and then return to school.
+They needn’t have bothered, as on a wet afternoon at Farthing Corner there was nothing for us to do but get out and watch the drizzle from under shelter for a few minutes, and then return to school.

 ~

 Some free standing bookshelves appeared in the corridors of the main school block, displaying projects made by members of 4/1.
 Paul Wastell’s ‘Forgotten Battles of American History,’ demanded my attention, but a quick browse left me shaking my head.
-Paul’s work was impressive but if there’d been a prize for the most ridiculous title he’d have won it hands down for a work that included the Alamo and Gettysburg.
+Paul’s work was impressive but he'd chosen a ridiculous title for a work that included the Alamo and Gettysburg.

 In four years I never once set foot in the garden in the quadrangle.
 Half the time we wouldn’t have known it was there as the condensation in the corridors was so bad that for months on end all we saw was steamed up windows.